msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

 <ul>
-  <li><b>Challenges</b><br> Understanding multiple joins and their relationships and Aggregating data across multiple tables</li>
+  <li><b>Challenges</b><br> Using a subquery to compare values against an aggregate value</li>
-  <li><b>Solution</b><br>  The concept of joining multiple tables using different join types.
-In this query, two inner joins are used to connect the Product, OrderItem, and Orders tables based on their respective IDs.
-To aggregate data from multiple tables using aggregate functions and GROUP BY.
-The query calculates total revenue by multiplying quantity and price from different tables and then groups the results by product category to provide a summarized overview. </li>
+  <li><b>Solution</b><br>  Recognize that the subquery calculates the average quantity in stock, and the WHERE clause filters the main query results based on that average.
+This query aims to identify products with a quantity in stock below the average quantity in stock.
+It utilizes a subquery to calculate the average quantity in stock and then filters the main query results based on that average. </li>
 </ul>

 <h3>Q10.
 Calculate the total number of orders for each customer and show only those with more than 5 orders. </h3>